lkesteloot/unsong/unsong-1.md

 Richard Nixon didn’t believe it, and neither, he figured, did anyone else.
 If only he could find those people who had covered up Roswell.
 They would know what to do.

-For the past three todays, at 7:38 PM sharp, a red phone on his desk had started ringing.
+For the past three todays, at 7:38 [sc]pm[/sc] sharp, a red phone on his desk had started ringing.
 This was worrying for two reasons.

 First, the red phone was the symbol of the nuclear hotline between the US and Russia, the last-ditch line of communication to prevent a nuclear war.